rohailtaha/data-protection-app/README.md

 (permanenlty from the PC).
 In case one or multiple "directories" are selected, then all the files inside that directory(and it's subdirectories) are encrypted, decrypted or protected.

-NOTE: DO NOT alter the structure of files and directories INSIDE the project folder(project folder is named "data protection")
+NOTE: DO NOT alter the structure of files and directories INSIDE the project folder